TL;DR

 - Full Medical Underwriting (FMU) offers certainty, while Moratorium underwriting has a waiting period for pre-existing conditions.

-- An expert PMI broker like WeCovr can navigate complex underwriting rules to find a strong fit for your needs for your circumstances.
+- A WeCovr specialist or one of our broker partners can navigate complex underwriting rules to find a strong fit for your needs for your circumstances.

-At WeCovr, our experienced team has helped arrange over 900,000 insurance policies, giving us a unique insight into the UK private medical insurance market.
+At WeCovr, our experienced team has helped arrange over over 1,000,000 policies, giving us a unique insight into the UK private medical insurance market.
 We see a common, costly mistake time and again: the "wait and see" approach.
-Many people in their 30s and 40s, feeling perfectly healthy, decide to postpone getting cover, thinking they'll save money.
+Many people in their 30s and 40s, feeling perfectly healthy, decide to postpone getting cover, thinking they'll manage costs.

-The harsh reality is that this delay almost always costs more in the long run—not just in pounds, but in the quality and scope of the cover you can eventually get.
+The harsh reality is that this delay usually costs more in the long run—not just in pounds, but in the quality and scope of the cover you can eventually get.

 How minor ailments in your 40s lock you out of comprehensive cover in your 50s